MonashBI/arcana-legacy/README.rst

 Arcana_ interacts closely with a repository, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
-Repositories can either be XNAT_ repositories or local directories organised by subject and visit, and a BIDS_ module is under development.
+Repositories can either be XNAT_ repositories or plain file system directories, and a BIDS_ module is under development.

 Analysis workflows are constructed and executed using the Nipype_ package, and can either be run locally or submitted to HPC